saiteja-mst/Oracle-Certifications-2025/(1Z0-1145-1)Exam_dump.md

 - [x] Email tool, to write and send summary emails to recipients ✅
 - [ ] Business Object tool, to record transaction metadata

-#### Q16.
+### Q16.
 An agent needs to summarize information from uploaded company manuals or guides to provide up-to-date answers for users.
 Which tool in AI Agent Studio should be used?
 - [ ] Accuracy tool, to determine how many answers are correct
 - [ ] Deep Link tool, to direct users to to relevant pages or application interfaces
 - [x] Document tool, to enable semantic search to base responses in unstructured documents ✅
 - [ ] Business Object tool, to change information found in the manuals or guides

-#### Q17.
+### Q17.
 To tailor a supplier negotiation agent's persona and reasoning, what must you edit or customize within the template?
 - [ ] Latency metrics
 - [x] System prompts and topics for the agent ✅
 - [ ] Document tool chunk size

-#### Q18.
+### Q18.
 A company wants to implement an AI agent to automate its customer service process.
 They want to use a tool to integrate within Oracle Fusion's CRM to retrieve customer data.
 What type of tool should they use?
 - [ ] Document tool
 - [x] Business Object tool ✅
 - [ ] External REST tool
 - [ ] Email tool

-#### Q19.
+### Q19.
 A department requires an agent workflow that must access data in a third party system and custom data objects with Fusion Applications.
 What should the department do to build this agent in AI Agent Studio?
 - [ ] Build the agent workflow from scratch
 - [x] Select and customize a pre-built agent template ✅
 - [ ] Add an email tool to the agent workflow
 - [ ] Use generative AI services instead of an agent

-#### Q20.
+### Q20.
 Which two dashboard metrics in AI Agent Studio are useful for monitoring agent performance at run time?
 - [x] Correctness score ✅
 - [ ] User interface color scheme
 - [ ] Number of team meetings held
 - [x] Median or P99 latency ✅

-#### Q21.
+### Q21.
 When preparing to test agents in AI Agent Studio, how do you use evaluation test data?
 - [ ] Add evaluation sets to determine which business objects are available to the agent at runtime
 - [ ] Use evaluation test data to automatically fine-tune the LLM behind the agent
 - [x] Upload a collection of test inputs and reference answers to compare agent performance during offline testing ✅

+### Q22.
+During agent testing, how do metrics for latency and tokens help ensure quality?
+- [ ] Capture the amount of time saved due to business process optimization and user adoption rates
+- [x] Confirm that the agent response wait time is acceptable and indicates the financial cost of running the agent ✅
+- [ ] Confirm the accuracy of the agent responses and measure the overall efficiency of the agent

+### Q23.
+Why would you use agent tracing during quality testing?
+- [ ] To review the number of embedded vectors created from documents
+- [x] To visualize execution steps and identify process errors ✅
+- [ ] To add or remove business object fields

+### Q24.
+A sales leader wants agents to generate customer communications that match their company's tone.
+Which two customizations should the sales leader make to the agent template?
+- [ ] Disable LLM-based content generation
+- [x] Create additional topics depicting various customer interaction scenarios ✅
+- [ ] Limit the agent to internal notification messages only
+- [x] Modify the system prompt to specify tone and language preferences ✅

+### Q25.
+A financial controller implements a Pricing Promotions agent template, but periodic industry promotions require industry-specific compliance language in promotional summaries.
+In which two ways can the controller customize the agent template to address this requirement?
+- [ ] Change the AI model to a multilingual version for broader coverage
+- [ ] Remove all access to past promotional data for agent responses
+- [x] Update the system prompt with compliance language for industry-specific promotions ✅
+- [x] Add topics detailing specific compliance requirements by promotion type ✅

+### Q26.
+An implementation consultant must ensure that all agent workflows requiring sensitive updates, such as deleting customer data, present safeguards before execution.
+In which two ways does AI Agent Studio support this?
+- [ ] Scheduling automatic execution of deletions regardless of user input
+- [x] Using role-based security and Fusion user tokens to authorize sensitive operations ✅
+- [x] Adding human review (human-in-the-loop) before completing sensitive transactions ✅
+- [ ] Enabling unrestricted agent access for faster processing

+### Q27.
+A developer wants to ensure that data retrieved by an agent reflects the latest and most accurate information while remaining secure.
+How can this requirement be met?
+- [ ] Enable broad data exports for convenience
+- [ ] Mask the agent's access to data
+- [ ] Prevent duplication of data by operating the agent outside of Fusion
+- [x] Access business objects within Fusion where the secured data resides ✅

+### Q28.
+A project lead is setting up an agent to retrieve and summarize shift data from Oracle Fusion.
+What can be done to minimize exposure of unrelated or confidential information?
+- [ ] Limit the agent's queries and responses to specific, relevant business object fields
+- [ ] Set up the agent for public data sharing to promote transparency
+- [x] Align agent access rules with existing user permissions ✅

+### Q29.
+You need an agent to fetch real-time sales order status from an external logistics platform.
+Which tool in AI Agent Studio helps build this automation?
+- [x] External REST tool ✅
+- [ ] Document tool
+- [ ] Business Object tool
+- [ ] User Session tool

+### Q30.
+A developer notices that not all agents have access to sensitive customer information.
+Which feature of AI Agent Studio controls data that each agent can use?
+- [ ] Document tool folder permissions
+- [ ] Pre-configured system prompts
+- [ ] Integrations defined in REST tool
+- [x] Fusion's role-based access controls ✅

+### Q31.
+A retail company needs to streamline its order-to-cash process by using an AI Agent in Oracle AI Agent Studio to generate invoices and send them directly to customers.
+Which tool set below is required to build this automation?
+- [ ] Document tool for uploading invoices and Calculator tool for verifying accurate invoices
+- [x] Business Object tool for accessing invoice data and Email tool for sending customer communications ✅
+- [ ] External REST tool for connecting to a payment gateway and Deep Link tool for directing users to account pages
+- [ ] Notification tool for sending SMS alerts and User Session tool for customizing interface themes

+### Q32.
+For an AI Agent configured to update employee data in Fusion Applications, what method within AI Agent Studio ensures sensitive changes are securely managed?
+- [ ] Configure the agent to send alerts to stakeholders after sensitive data is updated
+- [x] Add a human-in-the-loop step that requires approval before changing sensitive data ✅
+- [ ] Set agent permissions to restrict certain update actions to specific business hours

+### Q33.
+How is the External REST tool utilized within Oracle AI Agent Studio?
+- [ ] It helps create deep links within Fusion Applications to navigate users to specific pages
+- [ ] It generates templates for personalized user interfaces for agent interactions across various channels
+- [x] It enables agents to exchange information from systems outside of Fusion Applications through defined APIs ✅

+### Q34.
+What is the difference between System Prompts and Topics in Oracle AI Agent Studio?
+- [x] System Prompts define the agent's role and instructions; Topics refine the scope or context for specific tasks ✅
+- [ ] System Prompts enable scheduling workflows; Topics provide configuration for automated backups
+- [ ] System Prompts generate data visualizations; Topics control document uploads

+### Q35.
+What are the components of Oracle AI Agent Studio?
+- [ ] Workflow templates, custom scripts, and scheduling triggers
+- [ ] Process orchestrators, data connectors, and security profiles
+- [x] Agent teams, tools, templates, and topics ✅

+### Q36.
+When configuring agents in Oracle AI Agent Studio, which two types of tools can be included within agent workflows?
+- [ ] Survey tools for collecting employee feedback
+- [x] Business Object tool for data transactions ✅
+- [x] External REST tools for connecting to other systems ✅
+- [ ] Formula Builder tools for financial forecasting

+### Q37.
+Which two agents are available as prebuilt templates in AI Agent Studio?
+- [ ] Google Search Agent
+- [ ] Inventory Audit Agent
+- [x] Benefits Agent ✅
+- [x] Payslip Agent ✅

+### Q38.
+A finance team wants to automate the creation of narrative reports using AI Agent Studio.
+Which two methods are available to streamline report generation?
+- [ ] Change the data visualization library used by the narrative reporting agent template
+- [x] Use a prebuilt agent template designed for narrative reporting ✅
+- [x] Customize the system prompt to align the agent's tone and content to company standards ✅
+- [ ] Enable multi-language support for narrative reports by adjusting agent workflow settings

+### Q39.
+Before publishing a new agent built from a template in AI Agent Studio, which two actions must be completed?
+- [x] Reviewing and adjusting the agent's system prompt and topics as needed ✅
+- [x] Performing design time/offline testing to ensure the agent works correctly ✅
+- [ ] Configuring user session parameters to enable semantic search
+- [ ] Assigning the agent to a business object group for version control

+### Q40.
+An HR administrator wants to quickly deploy an agent to help employees navigate company benefits and tailor the agent's responses to their organization's specific policies.
+Which two steps can the administrator take using prebuilt templates in AI Agent Studio?
+- [x] Customize the system prompt of the Benefits Agent template with company policy details ✅
+- [ ] Import policy data by uploading documents directly to the agent template
+- [ ] Modify the agent's source code within the template editor
+- [x] Adjust the agent's topics to cover organization-specific benefits scenarios ✅